dayi2007/movie-mania/README.md

 Renders IMDB API and Takes information to Airtable, storing for future use.

 ### Weaknesses:
 Takes long to load sometimes.
+API https://imdb-api.com/api

 ### Opportunities:
 Can get a like for a movie and get sugestions to movies that you  may like.